maliniroyc/Mantra_analysis_Excel/README.md

 # Myntra_Analysis

+**Objective:**
+To demonstrate practical data cleaning skills on a real-world retail dataset and prepare the foundation for accurate reporting, analysis, and dashboard creation.

+**Tools Used:**
+Microsoft Excel

+Excel formulas and transformation functions

 Data Cleaning Project on Myntra's Sales Dataset Using Excel.
 Includes Handling Nulls, Formatting, Removing Duplicates, and Preparing Clean Data for Analysis.

 **Myntra Data Cleaning Project**